tangmanhd/vi-HMM/README.md

 ```

-The data to be analyzed with vi-HMM has to be placed in the folder 'data'.
-HMMvarc comes already with example data, ref.fa, example.sam and truevar.txt.
+The data to be analyzed with vi-HMM has to be placed in the folder 'data'. vi-HMM comes already with example data, ref.fa, example.sam and truevar.txt.

-HMMvarc runs with default transition matrix and heterozygous rate for our example.
+vi-HMM runs with default transition matrix and heterozygous rate for our example.
 For instance:

 ```
 >> runviHMM